Pool Corp (POOL)'s Winning Formula: Financial Metrics and Compet

 Understanding Pool Corp's Business

-Pool Corp, with a market cap of $13.38 billion and annual sales of $5.46 billion, is the leading distributor of swimming pool supplies and related products.
-Operating with a 13.01% margin, the company serves approximately 120,000 customers worldwide.
-Pool Corp's offerings range from essential maintenance products like chemicals and replacement parts to major pool equipment, including kits, cleaners, filters, heaters, pumps, and lights.
-Its customer base includes pool builders, remodelers, independent retail stores, and pool repair and service companies.
+Pool Corp, with a market cap of $14.2 billion and annual sales of $5.37 billion, operates as a leading distributor of swimming pool supplies and related products.
+The company's diverse product range includes essential maintenance items like chemicals and replacement parts, as well as equipment such as pool kits, cleaners, filters, heaters, and lights.
+Serving approximately 120,000 customers, including pool builders, remodelers, independent retail stores, and service companies, Pool Corp has established a solid market presence.

 Profitability and Growth Metrics